albar965/atools/README.txt

-atools is a small static library extending Qt for exception handling, a log4j like logging framework, Flight Simulator related utilities like BGL reader and more.
+atools is a static library extending Qt for exception handling, a log4j like logging framework, Flight Simulator related utilities like BGL reader and more.